etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Cluster_ID - the ID of the cluster generating the response.
+* `cluster_id` - the ID of the cluster generating the response.
-* Member_ID - the ID of the member generating the response.
+* `member_id` - the ID of the member generating the response.
-* Revision - the revision of the key-value store when generating the response.
+* `revision` - the revision of the key-value store when generating the response.
-* Raft_Term - the Raft term of the member when generating the response.
+* `raft_term` - the Raft term of the member when generating the response.

-An application may read the `Cluster_ID` or `Member_ID` field to ensure it is communicating with the intended cluster (member).
+An application may read the `cluster_id` or `member_id` field to ensure it is communicating with the intended cluster (member).

-Applications can use the `Revision` field to know the latest revision of the key-value store.
+Applications can use the `revision` field to know the latest revision of the key-value store.
 This is especially useful when applications specify a historical revision to make a `time travel query` and wish to know the latest revision at the time of the request.

-Applications can use `Raft_Term` to detect when the cluster completes a new leader election.
+Applications can use `raft_term` to detect when the cluster completes a new leader election.

 ## Key-Value API